timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 Outflux can:

 *   Discover the schema of an InfluxDB measurement
-*   Validate whether a TimescaleDB table exists that can hold the transferred data
+*   Validate whether a Timescale table exists that can hold the transferred data
 *   Create a new table to satisfy the schema requirements if no valid table exists